Object locking

 Note

 Object locking can be setup for a certain time.
-Keep in mind that depending on mode, you cannot delete the information until the time passes, meaning you will need to pay for the storage of the object until the locking has expired.
+Remember that depending on the mode, you cannot delete the objects until the time passes, meaning you will need to pay for the storage of the object until the locking has expired.

 Using object locking

-To create a bucket with support for locking, follow these steps:
+To create a bucket with support for locking.

 Note